Android root detection bypass by reverse engineering APK

-In this article we will look at various techniques being used by the developers and ways to bypass these root detection techniques for android applications.
-Now days many applications such as financial, banking, payment wallet applications do not work on the rooted device.
-Pen testing requires root permission to install various tools to compromise the security of the application and it is very painful job for any pen tester if app does not work on the rooted device that restrict the tester from performing various test cases.
+In this article, we will look at various techniques being used by the developers and ways to bypass these root detection techniques for android applications.
+Nowadays many applications such as financial, banking, payment wallet applications do not work on the rooted device.
+Pentesting requires root permission to install various tools to compromise the security of the application and it is very painful job for any pen tester if app does not work on the rooted device that restricts the tester from performing various test cases.

 We would be focusing on the conventional root detection techniques and bypassing those by reverse engineering (Decompiling) APK file and building the new version of modified APK file with root detection evasion, signing techniques for tampered APK and running the APK on a rooted device.

 In this exercise we would be using hybrid approach, we need various tools at different stages for bypassing the root detection logic are as follows:

 We will be using Android Studio for android virtual device (Emulator), Emulator can be used to install and run apps and test on virtual android device with customized configuration; Android phones, Android tablets, Android Wear, and Android TV devices etc. You can get the latest version of the Android studio from here

 Once android studio setup is done, go ahead and create a virtual device with the help of Android Virtual Device (AVD) Manager.
 Keep the configurations as per your requirements to run APK.
 As you may aware that AVDs created with the android studio always has root access enabled, apps with root detection logic will not work on these virtual devices.

 I have created one AVD as illustrated in below screenshot

 After you created the virtual device, it can be started from the AVD manager or you can start with command line, no need to go to AVD manager every time.
 To run the virtual device, open command prompt with the path where SDK was installed and hit the following command illustrated in below screenshot

 Emulator.exe -avd <avd_name>